sondregronas/ai-stack/README.md

 - ComfyUI with FLUX.1-dev for image generation
 - Ollama for LLMs
 - Open WebUI for the interface
-- Uses DuckDuckGo for search with Playwright
+- DuckDuckGo for web search

 Some of the images might need a little bit of tweaking depending on your hardware, and some admin panel settings in Open WebUI might need to be adjusted.
 ComfyUI needs a bit of configuration to get working (importing the model, setting up, etc.)

+> **NOTE:** GPU inference on Blackwell GPU for ComfyUI is not working correctly with the docker image as-is.

 ## Setup